 If you've ever faced with one of such errors playing HEVC 4k 60fps video on iPhone, Mac, Windows, Android or other platforms, why not converting HEVC to H.264 first for broader compatibility with these gadgets.

-A kindly remind for you is to choose an HEVC encoder with hardware acceleration enabled, since transcoding HEVC video will consume much more responses than H.264 and lead to computer overheating or software crash occasionally.
-VideoProc is a nice choice.
+A kindly reminder for you is to choose an HEVC encoder with hardware acceleration enabled, since transcoding HEVC video will consume much more responses than H.264 and lead to computer overheating or software crash occasionally.
+VideoProc Converter is a nice choice.
 It is skilled at video converting, editing, resizing and more swiftly, due to the support of unique full GPU acceleration powered by Intel QSV, Nvidia and AMD.

 3. iPhone 4k 60fps video not uploading to Instagram, Facebook, YouTube.

 iPhone users have a hard time sending or uploading 4k 60fps video in various occasions.
-For example, when you try to upload 4k at 60fps to YouTube from iPhone, it doesn't publishes at the same quality and rate and ends up 720p 60fps, and even crashes whenever you attempt to do this.
+For example, when you try to upload 4k at 60fps to YouTube from iPhone, it doesn't publish at the same quality and rate and ends up 720p 60fps, and even crashes whenever you attempt to do this.
 Or Airdrop keeps failing to send the 4K video at 60fps.
 Why does this happen?

 Reason: Huge file size

-As it is mentioned above, 4k video at 60fps is generally massive in size, which uses a bitrate of around 55mbps.
-Around 1 hour video at this mode will run out of iPhone's 64GB space.
+As it is mentioned above, 4k video at 60fps is generally massive, which uses a bitrate of around 55mbps.
+Around 1-hour video at this mode will run out of iPhone's 64GB space.
 In addition, many social media sites and mailing servers impose strict restriction on the file size and length.
 For example, you cannot send larger than 16MB file on Whatsapp, and Gmail, Outbook and Yahoo Mail only let you send file up to 20-25MB in total size.
 The 4k footages at 60 frames per second will easily go beyond these file size limits.
 Despite YouTube, Instagram, Facebook and other social sites are tolerable about the size, uploading 4k 60fps video from iPhone is still problematic, inclusive of lengthy sharing, a colossal amount of bandwidth required for sharing, quality degradation due to heavy compression.
 In addition, video length and codec also have impact on the video sharing.